1562 Montrose - The Schoolboy Golfer

-Montrose's playing partner, Sir John Colquhoun, became possibly even more infamous, if not as well known.
-He abandoned his wife, Lady Lilias Graham, and his children to run off with his wife's sister, Lady Katherine Graham, who was of course also Montrose's sister.
+Montrose's playing partner, Sir John Colquhoun, was just as infamous, if not as well known.
+He abandoned his wife, Lady Lilias Graham, and his children to run off with his wife's sister, Lady Katherine Graham, who was, of course, Earl Montrose's sister.
 They disappeared from the family seat, Rossdhu House, in the middle of night in 1631 with his German valet.
 By a strange turn of fate, the new Rossdhu House in Luss became the clubhouse of the Loch Lomond Golf Club.

 Montrose Golf Club

-In 1785, the Montrose golfers organised successfully to prevent the Town Council ploughing part of the links up to build a school.
+In 1785, the Montrose golfers organised a petition to prevent the Town Council ploughing part of the links up to build a school.
 However it was another 25 years, on 1st January 1810, before they officially formed a club.
 Originally called the Montrose Golf Club, it became "Montrose Royal Albert Golf Club" in 1845.
-Finally, in February 1986, it became the Royal Montrose Golf Club after amalgamation with the Montrose Victoria Club (1864) and the North Links Ladies Golf Club (1927).
+Then, in February 1986, it became the Royal Montrose Golf Club, after amalgamating with the Montrose Victoria Club (1864) and the North Links Ladies Golf Club (1927).
 Recently, it has merged with the Montrose Mercantile Golf Club to form The Royal Montrose Mercantile Golf Club.

 Development of Montrose Golf Links